asavvop/docker-mcp-server/README.md

 # MCP Server

-This project is an MCP (Management Control Platform) server built with Spring AI.
+This project is an MCP (Model Context Protocol) server built with Spring AI.
 It provides tools and APIs to help you manage Docker images and containers efficiently.

 ## Features